ABOUT

 Since 2012, volunteers have made and donated more than 12,000 scarves!
 Every Red Scarf is tagged with information about HIV and shared with our community to be worn as symbols of solidarity, support, and awareness.

-Starting in 2016, Red Scarf began taking to the stage with an annual benefit concert, bringing audiences together in support of RHAC ahead of our annual World AIDS Day Vigil.
+Starting in 2016, Red Scarf took to the stage with an annual benefit concert, bringing audiences together in support of RHAC ahead of our annual World AIDS Day Vigil.

 Red Scarf is one of the warmest ways to honour World AIDS Day.
 Showing your support for people living with, affected by, and at-risk for HIV/AIDS is as easy as wearing a Red Scarf with pride, attending a Red Scarf event, or making a donation in support of RHAC's programs and services.